Welsh Government: Legal separation

 The new arrangements provided for in the Government of Wales Act 2006 created a formal legal separation between the National Assembly for Wales, comprising 60 assembly members, and the Welsh Assembly Government, comprising the first minister, Welsh ministers, deputy ministers and the counsel general.
 This separation between the two bodies took effect on the appointment of the first minister by Queen Elizabeth II following the assembly election on 3 May 2007.

 Separation was meant to clarify the respective roles of the assembly and the government.
 The role of the government is to make decisions; develop and implement policy; exercise executive functions and make statutory instruments.
-The 60 assembly members in the National Assembly scrutinise the Welsh Government's decisions and policies; hold ministers to account; approve budgets for the Welsh Government's programmes; and have the power to enact assembly measures on certain matters.
-Assembly measures can now go further than the subordinate legislation which the assembly had the power to make prior to 2007.
+The members in the (then) National Assembly would be responsible for scrutinising the Welsh Government's decisions and policies; hold ministers to account; approve budgets for the Welsh Government's programmes; and have the power to enact assembly measures on certain matters.
+Assembly measures enabled the Assembly to make primary legislation, rather than subordinate legislation only as was the case prior to 2007.

 Transfer of functions

-The assembly's functions, including that of making subordinate legislation, in the main, transferred to the Welsh ministers upon separation.
-A third body was also established under the 2006 Act from May 2007, called the National Assembly for Wales Commission.
-It employs the staff supporting the new National Assembly for Wales, and holds property, enters into contracts and provides support services on its behalf.
+The Assembly's functions, including that of making subordinate legislation, in the main, transferred to the Welsh ministers upon separation.
+A third body was also established under the 2006 Act from May 2007, called the National Assembly for Wales Commission (now Senedd Commission).
+It employs the staff supporting the National Assembly, and holds property, enters into contracts and provides support services on its behalf.

 Welsh ministers

 The 2006 Act made new provision for the appointment of Welsh ministers.
 The first minister is nominated by the Senedd and then appointed by His Majesty the King.
 The first minister then appoints the Welsh ministers and the deputy Welsh ministers with the approval of the monarch.
 The Act created a new post of Counsel General for Wales, the principal source of legal advice to the Welsh Government.
 The counsel general is appointed by the monarch, on the nomination of the first minister, whose recommendation must be agreed by the Senedd and who cannot be dismissed without the Senedd's consent, but automatically leaves office when a new first minister is nominated.
 The counsel general may be, but does not have to be, a member of the Senedd.
-The Act permits a maximum of 12 Welsh ministers, which includes deputy Welsh ministers, but excludes the first minister and the counsel general.
-Accordingly, the maximum size of the Welsh Government is 14.
+At the time of passing the Act, it permitted a maximum of 12 Welsh ministers, which includes deputy Welsh ministers, and excludes the first minister and the counsel general.
+The Senedd Cymru (Members and Elections) Act 2024 increased this maximum to 17.

 In Acts of the Senedd and of the UK Parliament, the expression "the Welsh Ministers" is used to refer to the Welsh government in similar contexts to those where "the Secretary of State" would be used to refer to the British government; it is defined to include only the first minister and ministers, not the deputy ministers or the counsel general.